mattermost/docs/source/welcome/manage-your-profile.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-You can configure your profile and security preferences by selecting **Profile** from your Avatar in the Global Header.
+You can configure your profile and security preferences by selecting **Profile** from your avatar in the global header.

 .. tabs::